chbrandt/image-processing/_episodes/05-creating-histograms.md

-I.e., the first number in the array is the number of pixels found with intensity value 0, and the final number in the array is the number of pixels found with intensity value 255.
+I.e., the first number in the array is the number of pixels found with intensity value 0, and the final number in the array is the number of pixels found with maximum intensity.
 The second output of `np.histogram` is an array with the bin edges and one column and 257 rows (one more than the histogram itself).